The Folkestone Writers Group was established in 2009, building on the work of John Sussams with the Folkestone Book Festival.

 We meet regularly, usually in each other’s homes to help keep costs down, to discuss topics of common interest.
-We are also exploring publishing possibilities: our fourth anthology is currently in press and we are now collecting material for our fifth anthology (see the Anthology tab on this site for more detail).
+We are also exploring publishing possibilities: our eighth anthology has been printed and we are now collecting material for our ninth anthology (see the Anthology tab on this site for more detail).
 We’re a friendly and informal group so if you’d like to get involved please click on the contact/join us tab for further detail.

 “In 2006 and 2007 I organised a Local Authors’ Day and Book Fair to take place as part of the Folkestone Literary Festival (since renamed Book Festival) at the Metropole Arts Centre (2006) and the Leas Club (2007).
 On both occasions, twenty authors from all over Kent came to display their wares.
 Twelve of them gave ten-minute talks, in two separate one-hour sessions, about their work.
 Unfortunately and presumably because of a clash with other events – or it could have been due to lack of publicity, attendance was poor and book sales were minimal.
 The audiences for the ten-minute presentations consisted mainly of the other authors, and we ended up buying and/or exchanging one another’s books.
 It was agreed not to repeat the exercise in 2008.